 Function

-The Function block executes custom JavaScript or TypeScript code in your workflows.
+The Function block executes custom JavaScript, TypeScript, or Python code in your workflows.
 Transform data, perform calculations, or implement custom logic.

 Function Block with Code Editor